Lamden/docs/docs/purpose_of_the_wallet.md

 1. Don't use words or phrases from dictionaries.
 2. Don't use as password your birthdate or your's relatives.
-3. Don't stick written notes on the display of your laptop.
+3. Don't stick written notes with a password on the display of your laptop.

 While creating a wallet in Lamden you need to enter at least 10 symbols, among them should be: